ianderrington/genai/docs/Understanding/architectures/models/transformers.md

 Initially the word, or subword is broken anad represented as a lookup-key to find an 'embedding'.
 This can be trained alongside transformer models, or pre-trained from other models.
 It provides a vector representation of the input word.

-To allow the token+embedding to _attend_ or share information with the other inputs, calculate a 'self-attention matrix' with the following pieces.
+To allow the token embedding to _attend_ or share information with the other inputs, calculate a self-attention matrix.
+In a series of input token-embeddings, there is a attention query

 1. A Query matrix $W^Q$
 2. A Key matrix $W^K$
 3. A Value matrix $W^V$